About

 Lu, J., Ye, Y., Wu, Y.* (2024) Little Evidence that Androstadienone Affect Social Distance-Dependent Prosocial Behavior: A Pre-Registered Study Royal Society Open Science, 11, 240004.

-Lu, J., Jin, Y., Liang, S., & Li, T.* (2024) Screening and Explaining Suicide-Associated Factors in Adolescents Using Interpretable Machine Learning and Network Analysis: a Cross-Sectional Study BMC public health, 24.
+Lu, J.§, Jin, Y.§, Liang, S., & Li, T.* (2024) Screening and Explaining Suicide-Associated Factors in Adolescents Using Interpretable Machine Learning and Network Analysis: a Cross-Sectional Study BMC public health, 24.

 Samore, T., Fessler, D. M., Sparks, A. M., Holbrook, C., Aaroe, L., Baeza, C. G., … & Wang, X. T. (2024).
 Accordance and conflict between religious and scientific precautions against COVID-19 in 27 societies.
-Religion, Brain & Behavior (in press)
+Religion, Brain & Behavior, 1-20.

 Lu, J., Yao, J., Zhou, Z., & Wang, X.T.* (2023) Age Effects on Delay Discounting across the Lifespan: A Meta-Analytical Approach to Theory Comparison and Model Development.
 Psychological Bulletin, 149(7-8), 447–486.